labster/DW1-Remake/README.md

 * Added a "Biography" menu option, so you can learn a little more about your playable characters.

-* Speak to Brent the castle librarian to recieve a Key Item that will serve as the ingame encyclopedia, usable from the item menu.
+* Speak to Brent the castle librarian to receive a Key Item that will serve as the ingame encyclopedia, usable from the item menu.
 It's still WIP, but does have the bestiary worked in at present.

 == Story Differences from the original Dragon Quest ==

 The game borrows merely the background lore of the first game, coupled with expanded lore found in Dragon Quest III, and from that springboard much has been expanded or written from whole cloth.
 While the overall plot attempts to maintain consistency with the original Dragon Quest, there are major differences.

 * You start with three party members (later, 4)